 On December 23, 2014, Brian Steinbach posted regarding U.S. District Court Judge Richard Leon’s December 22nd decision in Home Care Association of America v.
 Weil, vacating the portion of the new Department of Labor regulation (proposed 29 CFR Sec.
 552.109, scheduled to go into effect on January 1, 2015) barring third party employers from claiming the companionship services (minimum wage and overtime) or live-in domestic service (overtime) exemptions.
 The post noted that the decision did not address DOL’s separate changes to the definition of “companionship services” (proposed new 29 CFR Sec.
 552.6).
-Those … Continue Reading
+Those changes included: narrowing to 20% the … Continue Reading

 On Feb.
 12, 2014 President Obama signed Executive Order 13,658 to raise the minimum wage for workers on federal service and construction contracts from the current $7.25 to $10.10 per hour.
 On June 12, 2014 the United States Department of Labor announced proposed implementation of the Executive Order with respect to all new and renegotiated federal contracts starting Jan.
 1, 2015.